-Each morning this week I have gotten out of bed thinking I would accomplish more than I ultimately did.
+Each morning this week I have gotten out of bed with high hopes, thinking I would accomplish more than I ultimately did.

 Today was no exception.